Ye-We1/Ye-We1.github.io/_pages/about.md

 Welcome to my personal website!

-I'm Ye Wei, a third-year PhD student at Loughborough University.
+I'm Ye Wei, a PhD student at Loughborough University.
 As a dedicated researcher, I'm driven to develop technologies that can make a positive impact on our daily lives.

 I earned my Bachelor's degree in Electrical and Computer Engineering from Shanghai Jiao Tong University, where I also gained valuable experience as a research assistant in the Advanced Network Laboratory and the Laboratory for Emerging Memory and Low Power Computing.